nextcloud/integration_openproject/README.md

 # OpenProject integration into Nextcloud

-OpenProject integration provides a dashboard widget for displaying notifications of changes in active work packages, and a search provider for work packages, through which you can search, link, and unlink work packages to a particular file.
+OpenProject integration provides the possibility to link OpenProject work packages to a file in NextCloud, a dashboard widget for displaying OpenProject notifications, a search provider to search for work packages through the unified search and can display the count of OpenProject notifications as NextCloud notification.

+> **Note:** The configuration documentation to set up the OpenProject to link work packages in the Nextcloud can be found [here](https://www.openproject.org/docs/)

 ## :computer: Development
 Develop using docker compose